-The core can simply be broken down into major/minor movers and stabilisers, with anterior and posterior musculature relating to its anatomical position.
-An example of a major anterior core muscle would be the Rectus Abdominus which is used for flexion of your trunk.
-Whereas a minor posterior core muscle would be your glute medius which helps stabilise the knee.
-Below is a table of some more muscles from the core complex:
+The core can simply be broken down into both major/minor and anterior/posterior (front + back) musculature.
+An example of a major anterior core muscle would be the Rectus (Six-Pack) Abdominis whereas a minor posterior core muscle would be your Glute max (Derrière).
+Below is table of some more muscles of the core complex:

-The Transverse Abdominis (TVA) is the foci of the core.
+Highlighted in red you will the acronym for the Transverse Abdominis…the foci of the core.
 Buried deep below the internal obliques the TVA provides thoracic (mid-back) and pelvic stability, one aided by proper contraction.
-Without a stable spine the nervous system fails to recruit the muscles in the extremities efficiently, and functional movements cannot be performed properly.
+Without a stable spine the nervous system fails to recruit the muscles in the extremities efficiently, and functional movements cannot be properly performed.

-Also known as the ‘corset muscle’ a strong TVA will act like vacuum to help pull in a protruding abdomen, one that cannot be fixed with sit ups.
+Also known as the ‘corset muscle’ a strong TVA will act like a vacuum to help pull in a protruding abdomen, one that cannot be fixed with sit-ups!

-Below is an illustration of how your TVA helps centralises your balance to keep your board stable in the water
+Below I will illustrate how your TVA helps drive your hips into the board to centralise your balance to keep your board stable in the water.

-Lying prone on your board with a perfect trim will create a gliding effect by equalising the hydrodynamic force between you, the board and the water.
-This is greatly influenced by consciously contracting your TVA creating maximum propulsion and minimal drag.
-By actively pushing your trunk and hips into the board, you will equally distribute the gravity across the board to provide a stable surface from which to paddle from.
+Lying prone on your board with a perfect trim will create a gliding effect by equalising the hydrodynamic force between you the board and the water to create maximum propulsion and minimal drag.
+This is greatly influenced by consciously contracting your TVA.
+Pushing your trunk and hips will equally distribute the gravity across the board to provide a stable surface from which to paddle from.